-Porsche Panamera Sport Turismo hybrid practicality & boot space
+Porsche Panamera Sport Turismo hybrid boot space & seating

 The Panamera isn’t as roomy as rivals like the Mercedes CLS and Audi A7, but it’s still comfortable and practical enough to be a viable alternative

 The Panamera Sport Turismo is the practical Panamera, but that doesn’t mean it rivals a Range Rover Sport for outright space and versatility, and even more logical alternatives such as the Audi A7 are roomier.
 Having said that, the Panamera Sport Turismo hybrid does get a 418-litre boot that’s long enough to challenge a shorter person trying to retrieve something from its furthest depths, while a pair of adults will be comfortable in the two back seats.
 It's a pain that there’s no dedicated cable storage, though.

 Porsche Panamera Sport Turismo hybrid interior space, storage & comfort

 The Panamera is impressively practical for a shooting-brake-style, four-door GT.
 Anybody can get comfortable in the front seats, and even leggy adults will be comfy in the back once they’ve ducked through the low door aperture and settled into the fairly low, sculpted seats.
 You can, technically, seat a third person in the middle, but even Porsche describes the Panamera Sport Turismo as a '4+1' and we’d say it’s more like a '4+0.5' – it’s an emergency-only situation, even for kids.